mit-cml/yrtoolkit/yr/tutorials/ImageBot.md

 Imagine, Articulate, Generate, and Share
 </p>

-Have you ever wondered how it is possible to create your very own artistic generative AI app that will allow you to create wildly imaginative visualizations from simple prompts?
-In this tutorial, you will build a simple app with MIT App Inventor that allows users to connect to OpenAI's DALL-E generative AI program and generate exciting artistic visualizations.
+Have you ever wondered how to create your own generative AI app for wildly imaginative visualizations?
+In this tutorial, you will build a simple app with MIT App Inventor that allows users to connect to OpenAI’s DALL-E generative AI program, submit their own prompts, and see the result in exciting artistic visions from the AI.

 ![Kitten with Wings](../images/imageBot/KittenwithWings.png){:.enlargeImage}
 <p style="padding-bottom: 7px"></p>